Chart Color Schemes

 Lauderdale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-As of November 2025, the estimated population of Lauderdale is around 2,599 people.
-This figure represents an increase of 7 individuals since the 2021 Census, which reported a population of 2,592.
-The change is inferred from AreaSearch's resident population estimate of 2,558 based on the latest ABS ERP data release in June 2024 and an additional 42 validated new addresses since the Census date.
-This results in a density ratio of 537 persons per square kilometer.
-Over the past decade, Lauderdale has shown resilient growth with a compound annual growth rate of 1.6%, outperforming its SA4 region.
+As of Feb 2026, the estimated population of the suburb of Lauderdale is around 2,690.
+This figure reflects an increase of 98 people since the 2021 Census, which reported a population of 2,592.
+The change is inferred from AreaSearch's estimation of the resident population at 2,644 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 48 validated new addresses since the Census date.
+This level of population results in a density ratio of 555 persons per square kilometer.
+Over the past decade, Lauderdale has shown resilient growth patterns with a compound annual growth rate of 1.5%, outperforming the SA4 region.
 Natural growth contributed approximately 54.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
-For areas not covered by this data and post-2032 growth estimates, Tasmania State Government's Regional/LGA projections from 2022 with a 2021 base year are adopted with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
-Based on projected demographic shifts, Lauderdale is expected to grow by just below the median rate of statistical areas nationally, increasing by 347 persons to reach 2041, reflecting a total gain of 16.7% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and to estimate post-2032 growth by age group, Tasmania State Government's Regional/LGA projections are used, released in 2022 with 2021 as the base year, adjusted employing a method of weighted aggregation from LGA to SA2 levels.
+Based on projected demographic shifts, Lauderdale is expected to grow by just below the median of statistical areas across the nation, with an increase of 354 persons to 2041, reflecting a gain of 12.8% in total over the 17 years.

 Frequently Asked Questions - Population